erkexzcx/stoppropaganda/README.md

 Usage of this parameter can be combined with `proxybypass` parameter.

 ## proxybypass

-WARNING - proxy feature is not yet ready.
-See [#98](https://github.com/erkexzcx/stoppropaganda/issues/98).

 Configuration via command line argument `-proxybypass ""` or via environment variable `SP_PROXYBYPASS=""`.